openwallet-foundation/bifold-wallet/docs/design/mobile-verifier.md

 ## Availability

-For Aries Bifold the Mobile Verifier functionality will be hidden under Developer mode by default.
+By default, the Mobile Verifier functionality will be hidden under Developer mode.\
-Also, by default, there will not be any templates set.
-It's the application's responsibility to define default templates if needed.
+Also, by default, there will not be any templates set in Aries Bifold.\
+It's the application's responsibility to define the set of proof request templates available by default if needed.

 > Changes in Aries Bifold

 ## Proof Request Templates location

-For the initial implementation, it's enough to have just a static collection of possible templates.
+For the initial implementation, it's enough to have just a static collection of possible templates (the format will be provided below).
-In the future, we want to be able to add the ability to create new templates / add templates from a source/edit / delete/parametrize templates.
+In the future, we want to be able to add the ability to create new templates / add templates from a source, edit, delete, parametrize templates.
 * How to store templates' collection?
     * Option 1: - temporary solution just to start UI development
         * Create: Define a constant variable in the mobile application